kloverde/SelectAllCheckbox/README.md

 ## Thanks

 Do you like this library?
 Want to toss a few bucks my way to say thanks?
 I accept donations at https://paypal.me/KurtisLoVerde/5.
-Or, a simple e-mail saying thanks works just as well (github@loverde.org).
+Or, a simple e-mail saying thanks works just as well (I can be reached at github@loverde.org).
 Happy coding!